kivy/kivy/doc/sources/guide/packaging-android-vm.rst

    "Ubuntu 32".

 #.
 Under "Hard drive", choose "Use an existing virtual hard drive file".
-   Search for your vdi file and enter it there.
+   Search for your vdi file and select it.

 #.
 Go to the "Settings" for your virtual machine.
 In the
    "Display -> Video" section, increase video ram to 32mb or above.